apprenda/kismatic/docs/kismatic-cli/kismatic_dashboard.md

 ### Synopsis

-  This command is a convenience command to open the dashbord.
+  This command is a convenience command to open the dashboard.
   - Retrieves the token of the secret for ServiceAccount 'kubernetes-dashboard-admin':
   -----------------------------------------------------------------------------------------------------------------------------------------------------
   export SECRET="$(./kubectl get sa kubernetes-dashboard-admin -o 'jsonpath={.secrets[0].name}' -n kube-system --kubeconfig generated/kubeconfig)"